Pylons/pyramid/docs/tutorials/lxmlgraph/step02.rst

 Step 02: Hello World as XML
 ================================================

-We now have a website with ``/a`` and ``/b`` URLs.
-Each has a default view that returns a teensy weensy response.
+We now have a default project.

-In this step we will do the exact some scope, but using an XML document as our model data.
-We will leverage the same ``repoze.bfg``
+In this step we will add an XML document as our model data.
+We will leverage the following ``repoze.bfg`` machinery:
-machinery:

   - Model data with interfaces that define "types"

   - ZCML configuration to provide type-specific views

-We do, however, need to do some things differently:
+Our application will need to do these things:

   - Our model class needs to use lxml to inject itelf into the XML nodes

   - That model class needs to implement the "handshake"

-Let's look at what changed.

 File ``myapp/samplemodel.xml``
 --------------------------------

-Our hierarchy in Step 01 was very simple.
-Mimicking it in XML is, thus, also very simple:
+We're going to add an XML document that will serve as a source for model data named ``samplemodel.xml``.

 .. literalinclude:: step02/myapp/samplemodel.xml
    :linenos: